arribass/Salesforce-Notes/PlatformDeveloperI.md

 - JavaScript on client side
 - Apex in server side

-There are 2 programming language models
+There are 2 programming language models: Aura components and LWC.
+They both can coexist and interoperate on a page.

-- Aura components
-- LWC

 Benefits:
 - Device awareness